danbev/learning-ai/notes/ggml.md

 ML is just for machine learning.
 It is a
 [C library](https://github.com/rustformers/llm/blob/main/crates/ggml/README.md).

-This is a basic example in [ggml/c-example](fundamentals/ggml/c-example/README.md) of how to use GGML.
+This is a basic example in [ggml](fundamentals/ggml/README.md) of how to use GGML.

-For me it helps to draw parallels between GGML and part1 of zero-to-hero, where we created a Value struct which in addition of holding a value, would also have a gradient, an operation, and children if the value was created by an operation.
+For me it helps to draw parallels between GGML and part1 of [zero-to-hero], where we created a Value struct which in addition of holding a value, would also have a gradient, an operation, and children if the value was created by an operation.
 The Value struct also supported automatic differentiation.
 In a simliar manner GGML has a `tensor` struct which holds a value, a gradient, an operation and a `src` array which is simlar to the children in zero-to-hero